jackhenryellis/kalitools/README.md

 > **Disclaimer:** I am not an expert.
-The below utilities and commands are based on my understanding only and therefore may contain errors.
+The below commands and utilities are based on my understanding only and therefore may contain errors.
+Do not use any of these commands or utilities against devices that are not yours unless permission is explicitly provided by the owner.